-The Board, in its review of your application, carefully weighed all potentially mitigating factors, such as your overall record of service.
-Nevertheless, the Board concluded these factors were not sufficient to warrant a change in the reenlistment code, which was based on your physical disability.
+The Board, in its review of your entire record and application, carefully weighed all potentially mitigating factors, such as your youth.
+Nevertheless, the Board concluded these factors were not sufficient to warrant recharacterization of your discharge due to your misconduct and failure to meet professional growth criteria.
+The Board noted that you were fortunate to receive a general discharge, because many Sailors who have committed misconduct such as yours receive an other than honorable characterization of service.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.